• Skip to primary navigation

 Ingredients

-the ingredients to makes slow cooker italian beef.
+ingredients for italian beef.

 Juicy shredded Italian beef on a crusty buttery bun with melted provolone cheese.